JDittles/NFL_Power_Rankings_Graph/README.md

 ## Run the script!

-Open the `ESPN_Scraper/Scrape_ListBuild.py` file and you'll be prompted for which team you'd like to view power rankings for!
+Right now we're just scraping from ESPN, so just open `Scrapers/ESPN_Scraper.py` and you'll be prompted for which team you'd like to view power rankings for!

+There's a directory available if you're unsure of your team's city code

+To exit type 'xx'